Provisional IRA East Tyrone Brigade: Main actions

-The brigade was the first to use the Mark-15 Barrack-Buster mortar in an attack on 5 December 1992 against the RUC station in Ballygawley.
+The brigade was the first to use the Mark-15 Barrack-Buster mortar in an attack on 7 December 1992 against the RUC station in Ballygawley.
 The heavy mortar round, fired from a tractor near the town's health center, was deflected by a tree besides the barracks wall.
 Several people was evacuated, and the bomb disposal squad struggled 10 hours to defuse the device.
 A later IRA statement acknowledges that the mortar bomb had "failed to detonate properly".

 On 19 January 1993 the brigade claimed that their volunteers uncovered and destroyed a British army observation post concealed in a derelict house in Drumcairne Forest, near Stewartstown.
 The same source reported that a British helicopter, a military ambulance and ground troops arrived to the scene shortly after, and that local residents believed that two soldiers had been wounded.
+Press reports at the time say that an abandoned house on Castlefarm Road was shattered by an explosion and subsequent fire, but that there were no security forces in the area when the device went off.

 On 30 March 1993, one of the brigade units claimed they thwarted a British undercover operation by detonating an explosive device in the Glen, between Loughmacrory and Mountfield, near the spot where the British personnel were hidden.
 An RUC report confirms that a bomb exploded close to a combined RUC-British Army patrol in the area.
 According to them, a second 264 lb device was defused in the follow-up operation.

 From mid-1992 up to the 1994 cease fire, IRA units in east and south Tyrone carried out a dozen bomb and mortar attacks against RUC and military bases and assets.
-The facilities targeted by "Barrack Buster" mortars included the above-mentioned Ballygawley barracks, a British Army border outpost at Aughnacloy, the RUC barracks at Clogher and Beragh, both resulting in massive damage but no fatalities; two attacks on the RUC base in Caledon, which was also hit by gunfire in the second attack, and the RUC compounds at Dungannon, Fintona, Carrickmore, and Pomeroy.
+The facilities targeted by "Barrack Buster" mortars included the above-mentioned Ballygawley barracks, a British Army border outpost at Aughnacloy, the RUC barracks at Clogher and Beragh, both resulting in massive damage but no fatalities; two attacks on the RUC base in Caledon, which was also hit by gunfire in the second attack, and the RUC compounds at Dungannon, Fintona,Carrickmore, and Pomeroy.

 A brigade statement claims that late on the evening of 26 April 1993, a "variation" of the Mark-15 was fired at a British Army position on an open field near the river Fury, a few miles east of Clogher.
 According to them, the explosion was heard from Augher to Fivemiletown, and there was a number of British casualties.
+A British Army report states that a 100 lb device exploded beside an army patrol near County Bridge, a border crossing between Augher and Aughnacloy.
 On 30 April, a heavy horizontal mortar was fired at an RUC patrol vehicle near Ballygawley roundabout; the round missed its target and hit a wall.